Funded

 - It is likely that many more presence points occur within the EEZ of coastal nations in the EPO, however, obtaining high resolution data from domestic fisheries is a major challenge.

-- Five manuscripts that use the habitat models have been published in scientific journals or given as IATTC presentations:
+- Seven manuscripts that use the habitat models have been published in scientific journals or given as IATTC presentations:

 - Griffiths, S.P., Kesner-Reyes, K., Garilao, C., Duffy, L.M., Román, M.H., 2019.
 Ecological Assessment of the Sustainable Impacts of Fisheries (EASI-Fish): a flexible vulnerability assessment approach to quantify the cumulative impacts of fishing in data-limited settings.
 Marine Ecology Progress Series 625, 89-113.